 Cartridge Filter

-If your pool’s filtration system has a cartridge filter then it may be clogged and need cleaning.
+If your pool’s filtration system has a cartridge filter, it may be clogged and need cleaning.

 Stuck pool float valve assembly

-In some skimmers (with two holes at the bottom) you may have a pool float valve assembly.
+You may have a pool float valve assembly in some skimmers (with two holes at the bottom).
 These can get stuck so that water is being drawn from the equalizer line/main drain rather than from the skimmer itself.
 You should remove it and check that the float is moving freely.

-In fact, just removing it and running the pool pump will show if that is the problem as you will notice an increased flow into the skimmer if the valve was stuck.
+In fact, just removing it and running the pool pump will show if that is the problem, as you will notice an increased flow into the skimmer if the valve is stuck.

 Is there an airlock?

-You may have an airlock in the system which is preventing the swimming pool circulation from operating correctly.
-Often this can be because there is air trapped in the pool filter housing which needs bleeding.
+You may have an airlock in the system, which is preventing the swimming pool circulation from operating correctly.
+Often, this can be because air trapped in the pool filter housing needs bleeding.

 Read my article How to bleed air from a pool pump or filter.